Computing Resources

 How computing options are organized at UW-Madison:

 At UW-Madison, we have “departmental” and “shared” computing infrastructure.
 Departmental services are available to members of given departments, and are sometimes associated with membership or a cost.
-Shared Computing Infrastructure on campus refers to resources that are available for “free” to the user, and available to any UW-Madison researcher.
+Shared Computing Infrastructure on campus refers to resources that are available for no-fee to the user, and available to any UW-Madison researcher.

 In Bacteriology